What I Learnt Teaching Agile Software Architecture

 • Knowledge of agile tools for architecture work.

-• Knowledge of the capabilities for anchoring architecture as a cross-cutting aspect in agile organisations.
+• Knowledge of the capabilities for anchoring architecture as a cross-cutting aspect in agile organizations.

 • See What is Agile Architecture, Agile Approaches